cgoldammer/andalucian-water/README.md

 ## Overview

-If you just want to use the data, it's probably easiest to work with pre-cleaned CSV datasets, probably [a cleaned version of the raw data](data/datasets/monthly_corrected.csv).
+If you just want to use the data, it's probably easiest to work with [cleaned CSV tabular data](https://andalucianwater.s3.amazonaws.com/data/cleaned/all_parsed_cleaned.csv).
 And then look at the [analysis.ipynb notebook](./docs/analysis.ipynb) to see examples how this data can get used.

 At a high level, this data contains the fill status for the water reservoirs in Andalucia, Spain.